The Astronomy Club of Asheville 2025 calendar is here!

 Here’s a preview of the photos in the 2025 calendar.
 Click on the images to see larger views in a slideshow.

 May: The Asheville area had several rare and spectacular aurora events in 2024, the result of our active Sun’s giant X-class solar flares that launched energetic electrons and protons into the Solar System.
-Photos taken on the nights of May 20 and October 10, 2024 by club members Alan Davis, Jerry Sherman, David Krause, Seth Banks and Knox Worde.
+Photos by club members on the nights of May 20 and October 10, 2024.

 November: The Rosette Nebula is an H II (atomic Hydrogen that is ionized) region located near one end of a giant molecular cloud in the Monoceros region of the Milky Way Galaxy (near Orion).
 The cluster and nebula lie at a distance of about 5,000 light-years from Earth.
 Photo by club member Vince Castello.